 What the Revlon hair dryer brush did do was massively speed up what is normally a long, drawn-out, and arduous styling process.
 Its two-in-one design also means that it’s going to save you bags of time once you hop out of the shower.
 So if you’re looking for something to simultaneously dry and style your hair and you're not sure you can spring for a Dyson Airwrap Styler, this is a great option, and absolutely idiot-proof to master.

 Personally, I dread washing my hair, simply because of the 587 hours it takes to style.
-The Revlon hair dryer brush essentially helps you to skip a step (as well as arm ache) and did a great job of taming my coarse mane, injecting plenty of bounce and shine that lasted long after I'd washed my hair.
+The Revlon hair dryer brush essentially helps you to skip a step (as well as arm ache) and did a great job of taming my coarse mane, injecting plenty of bounce and shine that lasted long after I'd washed my hair - which can be further enhanced with shine serums or an at-home keratin treatment.
 So if ultra-swishy is your hair goal, as opposed to ultra-sleek, this well-priced volumizing tool will help you get there at breakneck speed.

 Stephanie Maylor is a Beauty Editor working across five national magazine titles, with almost 15 years' experience in the industry.
 She has written for many brands, including woman&home, Grazia, Now, More!, Fabulous, NW, Woman, Woman's Own, Woman's Weekly, Essentials, Best, Chat, and OK! online.